Certification Levels – Therapy, School & Visiting Dogs

 All handlers must independently display competence in formal knowledge assessments (online assessments) and handling skills assessments.
 This ensures that Secondary Handlers are competent to work with the dog when the Primary Handler is not present, and ensures the dog is confident and comfortable to seek reassurance from the Secondary Handler in the absence of their owner.

-- Read the information regarding the course enrollment process.
+2. Read the information regarding the course enrolment process.

-- An enrollment form will be emailed to you.
+3. An enrolment form will be emailed to you.
 Complete the online form to apply for your preferred practicum dates.

-- Once you are ready, enrol in the Learner Assessment day
+5. Once you are ready, enrol in 1.4 Learner Assessment day

 Practicum Information